leefowlercu/terraform-provider-contextforge/README.md

 ## Architecture

-The provider is built using the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) v1.16.1 and communicates with the ContextForge MCP Gateway API via the [go-contextforge](https://github.com/leefowlercu/go-contextforge) v0.5.0 client library.
+The provider is built using the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) v1.16.1 and communicates with the ContextForge MCP Gateway API via the [go-contextforge](https://github.com/leefowlercu/go-contextforge) v0.6.0 client library.
 The `internal/tfconv` package handles type conversions between the client library's Go types and Terraform Plugin Framework types, including conversions for heterogeneous maps, authentication headers, and RFC3339 timestamps.

-For detailed architecture documentation, implementation patterns, and developer guidelines, see [CLAUDE.md](CLAUDE.md).

 ## Requirements